Dundalk Gaels GFC

-Dundalk Gaels GFC is a GAA club from Dundalk, County Louth, Ireland which fields Gaelic football teams in competitions organized by Louth GAA.
+Dundalk Gaels GFC is a Gaelic Athletic Association (GAA) club based in Dundalk, County Louth, Ireland which fields Gaelic football teams in competitions organised by Louth GAA.
+Managed by Kevin McKernan, Dundalk Gaels was, as of 2025, the only Dundalk town club competing at senior championship and senior league level in Louth football.

 Catchment area

-The club recruits members from such neighbourhoods as the Carrick Road, Avenue Road, Hill Street, Dublin Road and the Friary school area.
-Many past and present players of the Gaels were educated at Friary National school.
+The club recruits members from Dundalk neighbourhoods Carrick Road, Avenue Road, Hill Street and Dublin Road.

-Current status

-Managed by Kevin McKernan, as of 2025 Gaels are currently the only Dundalk town club competing at senior championship and senior league level in Louth football.

 Rivalries

-The club's principal rivals are cross-town neighbours Clan na Gael, to whom they lost in the 1992 Louth SFC final replay.
+The club's main rivals are cross-town neighbours Clan na Gael, to whom they lost in the 1992 Louth SFC final replay.
 Additionally, matches against Seán O'Mahony's and Dundalk Young Irelands are always keenly contested.